Naspwon/yolo/explanation.md

 ## 4. Docker Compose Volume Definition and Usage
 The Docker Compose file includes volume definitions for MongoDB data storage.
-The relevant section is as follows:
+This volume ensures that MongoDB data is not lost even if the container is stopped or removed:

 yaml